vertigis/meridian-design/docs/design-language.md

 ### Panels

 Using Panels in our application affords the user a good deal of information all contained in an easy to view place.
 Most information can be placed within a panel.
 Panels are designed with a minimum width of 365px so that they work on smart phone screens as well as larger tablet and desktop displays.
 The user can resize the panels with the provided drag handles.
-For full information regarding panels, refer to our **<a href="https://developers.geocortex.com/docs/web/configuration-layout-getting-started/#panels" target="_blank">Developer Center information</a>**.
+For full information regarding panels, refer to **<a href="https://developers.geocortex.com/docs/web/configuration-layout-getting-started/#panels" target="_blank">the Developer Center.</a>**

 ### Panel Navigation